 the name of the representative;

-the date (not, unless the CDSP shall agree otherwise, being less than 5 Business Days after such notification is given) with effect from which such designation or withdrawal is to take effect.
+the date (not, unless the CDSP shall agree otherwise, being less than five (5) Business Days after such notification is given) with effect from which such designation or withdrawal is to take effect.

-A representative designated under paragraph 4.7.3 shall become an Authorised Representative with effect from the date when a UK Link Identity is issued for his use in accordance with paragraph 5.1(b)
+A representative designated under paragraph 4.7.3 shall become an Authorised Representative with effect from the date when a UK Link Identity is issued for his use in accordance with paragraph 5.1(b).

 Each UK Link User shall comply, and secure that its Authorised Representatives shall comply, with the provisions of the Existing UK Link Manual in respect of the designation and actions of Authorised Representatives.